DHCSSza/escalator-sadilar/content/champions/explorer/introduction.md

 This track is a primer, offering a glimpse of what people can expect to encounter in the community and via other Digital Champions Initiative tracks.
 The track offers a range of curated video play lists and one scheduled contact session per month.
 The contact session is an informal meetup and discussion session open to people whom have watched the videos and have questions about anything related to the topics as well as anyone interested to learn more about ESCALATOR and the Digital Champions Initiative.

+For other useful resources, please take a look at our curated list of [training materials and courses](https://escalator.sadilar.org/global-training-resources/).